What is an NHS Foundation Trust?

-Any member of the public over the age of 12 can become a member provided they live in the area we serve (City of London, Hackney, Tower Hamlets, Newham, Luton, Bedfordshire) or any other areas in England.
+Any member of the public over the age of 12 can become a member provided they live in the area we serve (Bedford Borough, Central Bedfordshire, City of London, Hackney, Luton, Newham and Tower Hamlets) or any other areas in England (Rest of England constituency).

 We are committed to encouraging all people who are eligible and have an interest in mental and physical wellbeing to become members of the Trust.

 We aim to have an active membership that fully reflects the people and communities we serve.
 For example, we want to ensure that ethnic minorities and young people are well represented in our membership.